A Green Oak Home in the Green Belt - Design & Planning

 We did manage to reach an agreement in principle with the planners after a fair bit of back and forth with sketches, reviews, meetings, more sketches, etc etc which is a natural part of the process and after submitting the formal planning application, I was able to deliver the planning permission to Johnny and Jane on Christmas Eve 2014 which was just the best thing to be able to do for our clients and is the very fuel that feeds my passion as a bespoke home designer and planning specialist.

-A full planning consent story with downloadable sketches and final consent documents - coming soon.
+Read Pete's full Planning Consent Story with downloadable sketches and final consent documents.